Clients

 -

-CIWF sought ongoing support to bridge the gap between U.S. Better Chicken Commitment signatories’ public pledges and actual supply chain implementation to improve broiler (chicken) welfare.
+CIWF sought ongoing support to bridge the gap between U.S. Better Chicken Commitmentsignatories’ public pledges and actual supply chain implementation to improve broiler (chicken) welfare.
 Their goals included:

 -